tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![Select Upload file and upload the AVD-MSIX.vhd file to the file share.](images/uploadvhd.png "Upload AVD-MSIX.vhd")

-7. The MSIX images on the VHD have been signed with Device Gaurd v2; for it to work, the root certificate needs to be installed on the servers used for publishing the apps.
+7. The MSIX images on the VHD have been signed with Device Guard v2; for it to work, the root certificate needs to be installed on the servers used for publishing the apps.
 These servers don't have a public IP address, so we'll use the domain controller as a jump box to the app servers.
 First, create a remote desktop session to the domain controller.

 8. Get the IP address from the first server in your remote app pool.
 It should be something like 10.1.0.8.

     ![The IP address of the first virtual machine in the remote app pool is highlighted.](images/ipappserver.png "The private IP address of the server")

-9. On the domain controller, open up Remote Desktop Connection and connect to the IP address of your first remote app server.
+9. On the domain controller, open Remote Desktop Connection and connect to the IP address of your first remote app server.
 You can use the avdadmin account you set up as a local admin when creating the server by entering **/avdadmin** for the username.

     ![The remote desktop connection on the domain controller with the IP address of the first remote app server is shown.](images/connecttoappserver.png "Remote desktop connection to the first remote app server")